Indian government again issues land acquisition order

 Billions of dollars of investment in industrial projects across India are tied up due to conflicts between farmers and companies trying to buy land across India.

-But farmers have criticised Modi’s government for eyeing their land at time when unseasonal rains have damaged the crops.
-(Reporting by Nigam Prusty; Writing by Rupam Jain Nair; Editing by Douglas Busvine)
+But farmers have criticized Modi’s government for eyeing their land at time when unseasonal rains have damaged the crops.

+Reporting by Nigam Prusty; Writing by Rupam Jain Nair; Editing by Douglas Busvine